Author Q&A: Danny Weston

 What was your favourite children’s book growing up?

 It has to be ‘Something Wicked This Way Comes’ – the book that changed my life.
 It’s still in print and still as brilliant as ever.
-Why not give a go?
+Why not give it a go?

 What stories do you love to read now?